-You can supply power to the AP by using a local power source, a power injector, or through 802.3af/802.3at/802.3bt PoE as required.
+You can supply power to the AP by using a local power source or through 802.3af/802.at PoE as required.
 Before powering the AP, make sure the power source (the local power source or the PSE) is reliably grounded.